 As dog owners, we all know that our pets are curious creatures who love to run around and chase everything that moves.
 This usually includes insects, which in most cases will put up their own defence to protect themselves and react by giving the dog a sting.
 Dogs will investigate everything with their paws and noses, the two principal locations of insect stings.

-Multiple bees and wasp stings can be dangerous.
+Multiple bees and wasp stings to your dog can be dangerous.

 Most of the time, an insect sting for a dog will be just an irritating and painful sensation, but should he be stung several times, especially in the throat or mouth area can be very dangerous, and this needs an urgent trip to the Vet’s surgery.